mryab/efficient-dl-systems/week02_management_and_testing/homework/README.md

 You should log the following values:
 * Training loss and the learning rate
 * All training hyperparameters (including batch size, number of epochs etc., as well as all model and diffusion hyperparameters)
-* Inputs to the model and samples from it after each epoch
+* Inputs to the model (1 batch is enough) and samples from it after each epoch

 However, you should **NOT** log the training code for the model.